 - Procter & Gamble

-Currently, the US experiences demand healthcare professionals such as nurses, carers, nursing, and medical assistants, as well as the demand for cooks, accountants, software developers, retail workers, customer service representatives, office clerks, market research analysts, and marketing specialists.
+Moreover, there is always a need for cooks, accountants, software developers, retail workers, customer service representatives, office clerks, market research analysts, and marketing specialists.

-Germany is one of the highest paying countries in Europe, but can it compete with the US?
+Germany is one of the highest-paying countries in Europe, but can it compete with the US?

-Generally speaking gross salaries for most professions are lower than in the USA.
+Overall, gross salaries for most professions are lower than in the USA.

 |Purchasing, transport & logistics||€47.907|